Siti Nurhaliza: Products and endorsements

-And now besides having her own products, she receives substantial income through commissions and royalties for her endorsements and as ambassador of products.
-She has been an ambassador and spokesperson for various international products – Jusco, Maxis, Maybelline, Minolta, Mitsubishi, Olay, Pantene, Pepsi, Samsung and TM Net.
+In April 2021, Siti, launched her own hijab label, AFIYA by Siti Nurhaliza, with the collaboration of famous Malaysian fashion designer Dato' Jovian Mandagie.
+She said that The Afiya Label pays tribute to her first-born child, who she says radiates positivity, intelligence, elegance and above all.
+Siti later added that the label is said to be like a "fairy tale come to life" and a "dream come true" for Siti Nurhaliza..
+Siti receives substantial income through commissions and royalties for her endorsements and as ambassador of products.
+She has been an ambassador and spokesperson for international products such as Jusco, Maxis, Maybelline, Minolta, Mitsubishi, Olay, Pantene, Pepsi, Samsung and TM Net.